neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ## Reminders

-With a premium subscription you can also get reminders from Todoist.
+With a premium subscription, you can also get reminders from Todoist.
 There are three different types of reminders: automatic reminders, explicit reminders, and location reminders.

 Automatic reminders are used when you assign a time as well as a date to a task.
 If you do, you will receive a reminder about the task 30 minutes before the due date.
 You can change the default time by going to *Settings* and then *Reminders*.